 - Reviewing and approving procedures for the release of data products to the public;

-- Reviewing and approving data files for disclosure, ensuring anonymization procedures adhere to legal and ethical standards for the protection of research participants; and
+- Reviewing and approving data files for disclosure, and ensuring de-identification procedures adhere to legal and ethical standards for the protection of research participants; and

 - Transparency.
-To enable any stakeholder, researcher or agency to understand the source data and analysis behind MCC’s evaluations and investments.
+To enable any stakeholder, researcher or agency to understand the source data and verify the analysis behind MCC’s evaluations and investments.

 - Policy research for the public good.
-To maximize the benefits of MCC’s investments in large-scale data collection efforts in developing countries, recognizing the potential for the public release of data generated through MCC projects and investments to catalyze a wide range of valuable, policy-relevant research.
+To maximize the benefits of MCC’s investments in large-scale data collection efforts above and beyond the original purposes of the evaluation.